druid-io/druid-io.github.io/faq.md

 ### Is Druid a SQL-on-Hadoop solution?
 When should I use Druid over Presto/Hive?

 Druid supports SQL and can load data from Hadoop, but it is not considered a SQL-on-Hadoop system.
+There are some similarities and several differences in the technologies.
-In most SQL-on-Hadoop solutions, compute and storage are separated systems.
+In most SQL-on-Hadoop solutions, compute and storage are separated systems, and data is loaded from storage into the compute layer as needed by queries.
-By contrast, in Druid, compute and storage are colocated to maximize performance.
+Druid separates compute and store in that there is a source of raw data, and an indexed copy of that data in Druid.
+However, indexed data is not created on-demand from queries.
+Data must be indexed in Druid before it can be queried.
+This gives Druid a significant performance edge over traditional SQL-on-Hadoop solutions.

 The use cases of SQL-on-Hadoop solutions are identical to traditional data warehouses, and the previous section on Druid vs data warehouses still holds true.